25 Small, Interesting Cultural Differences Between France and the USA

 22. Tipping at Restaurants

-Second, tipping is neither required nor expected in France – gratuity is already included in the price and waiters are paid accordingly.
+Second, tipping is neither required nor expected in France – gratuity is already included in the price and waiters are paid well accordingly.

 24. Tax is Incorporated Into the Price